soniah/blog/content/posts/2008-06-05-connect-to-mysql-from-openoffice-using-odbc.md

 tags:
   - MySQL
 ---
-There&#8217;s an article [here][1] that explains how to connect to a mysql database from OpenOffice.org Base using odbc,
+There's an article [here][1] that explains how to connect to a mysql database from OpenOffice.org Base using odbc,

 <!--more-->

 but the author makes it sound like rocket science.
-It&#8217;s easy -- summary:
+It's easy -- summary:

   * <pre>sudo aptitude install unixodbc libmyodbc unixodbc-bin</pre>